-If MassDOT suspended or revoked your driver’s license or right to drive in Massachusetts, due to a breathalyzer or chemical test refusal, you may be able to get your license or right to operate fully reinstated if you are found not guilty of DUI or the operating under the influence charge is dismissed.
+If MassDOT suspended or revoked your driver’s license or right to drive in Massachusetts, due to a breathalyzer or chemical test refusal, you may be able to get your license or right to operate fully reinstated.
+If you are found not guilty of DUI or the operating under the influence charge is dismissed, you can get a Breathalyzer Refusal License Reinstatement.

-Massachusetts driver’s licenses which are suspended or revoked due to chemical test refusals are not automatically reinstated because although these license suspensions have some connection to the criminal DUI proceedings, they are administrative civil sanctions which are non-punitive in nature.
+Massachusetts driver’s licenses which are suspended or revoked due to chemical test refusals are not automatically reinstated.
+Although these license suspensions have some connection to the criminal DUI proceedings, they are administrative civil sanctions which are non-punitive in nature.

-These license restoration & reinstatement hearing is not available if the drunk driving case was continued without a finding (CWOF’ed) after the defendant made an admission to sufficient facts, until the continuance period expires and a final dismissal of the case is entered.
+These breathalyzer refusal license reinstatement hearings are not available if the Massachusetts.
+DUI case was continued without a finding (CWOF’ed) after the defendant made an admission to sufficient facts, until the continuance period expires and a final dismissal of the case is entered.
 Also, in order to take advantage of these license restoration hearings, there can be no alcohol-related charges pending against the person seeking reinstatement anywhere.

 There is a rebuttable presumption that the person who was acquitted of operating under the influence should have the chemical test refusal suspension terminated and his or her license reinstated unless the prosecutor convinces the judge that returning the driver to the road would jeopardize public safety.
 The judge presiding over the license restoration hearing must decide by a preponderance of the evidence and he or she is required to make written findings of fact.